 - Unwanted babies (born from the former sin) were burned in bonfires kept for just that purpose.

-In a terrifying account of the fall of Philistia, we see Jeremiah pose a question.
+Observations from Jeremiah 47:6 show a terrifying account of the fall of Philistia, and we see Jeremiah pose a question.
 How long will this war last?
 Lord, how long will you judge the Nations?

 Jeremiah answers his own question.
-The sward of God (the wrath of God) cannot be still until it has finished its Job.
+The sward of God (the wrath of God) cannot be still until it has finished its job.
 Justice must come when there is so much sin.